-It also examines Hob.
-XVI: 40–42 in reference to not only the aristocratic culture of the Esterházys but also sentimental novels, the related operatic works inspired by Pamela, and female conduct-books that reinforce the contemporary ideals of sensibility such as innocence and politeness; contextualizes Hob.
-XVI: 50 and 52 in the 18th-century English culture of satire which seems to contradict the decorum of courteous sensibility; and interprets the Adagio movements of Hob.
-XVI: 49 and 52 through Novalis and E. T. A. Hoffman’s writing on romantic sensibility.
+It also examines the embodiment of contemporary ideals of sensibility such as innocence and politeness in Hob.
+XVI: 40–42 in reference to not only the aristocratic culture of the Esterházys but also Richardsonian sentimental novels, operatic works, and female conduct-books; contextualizes Hob.
+XVI: 50 and 52 in the 18th-century English culture of satire which seemingly contradicts the decorum of courteous sensibility; and interprets the Adagio movements of Hob.
+XVI: 49 and 52 through the lens of Novalis and E. T. A. Hoffman’s writing on romantic sensibility.

-Keri’s next musicological research aims to focus on the keyboard fantasy and Scriabin as an attempt to examine the transformation of the referential and ideological universe of the fantasy or fantasizing in the late 19th- and early 20th centuries.
+Keri’s next musicological research examines the relationships between the fantasy as a musical genre and the fantastic as an aesthetic or ideological category in the early 20th century.
+It focuses specifically on Scriabin’s piano fantasies and fantastic works to examine the transformation of the referential universe of both the fantasy and the fantastic.
 It explores the emergence of the concept of fantasizing as a mode related to intoxication in light of Scriabin’s fascination with Nietzsche’s philosophy and theosophy.